felipecarvalhogodoi98/felipecarvalhogodoi98/README_en-us.md

 ### About me
 - Computer Science student at the Federal University of Lavras - UFLA, Minas Gerais - Brazil.
-- I aim to become a backend developer.
+- I aim to become a WEB developer.
 - Personal Portifolio <a href="https://felipecarvalhogodoi98.github.io/portifolio/">Felipe Godoi</a>

 ---